timed-c/kta/doc/design.md

 The first step is to generate the continuation passing style OCaml assembly code.
 We compile the file `test/demo/fact.c` using KTA, but write the output file to the runtime directory.

-The KTH command that we will use is called `wet`.
+The KTA command that we will use is called `wcet`.
 By executing command

-	>>kta wcet ../test/demo/fact.c fact -compile -optimize -cpsocaml > tmp.ml
+	>>kta wcet ../test/demo/fact.c fact -compile -optimize 3 -cpsocaml > tmp.ml

 we generate a file `tmp.ml` that contains the continuation passing style code for performing abstract execution of the factorial function.